-A family crèche offers a hybrid system in which kids are looked after by licensed caregivers, who welcome up to 4 children in their homes, combined with one or two days per week of attending the family crèche with their caregiver and other children in order to encourage socialization.
+A family crèche offers a hybrid system in which licensed caregivers look after kids.
+They welcome up to 4 children in their homes, combined with one or two days per week of attending the family crèche with their caregiver and other children, in order to encourage socialization.

-Caregivers are employed by the crèche itself, meaning that they benefit from the support network of the crèche (such as doctors, nursery nurses, etc), while parents are spared the administrative formalities of employing a caregiver directly.
+The crèche itself employs caregivers.
+It means that they benefit from the support network of the crèche (such as doctors, nursery nurses, etc), while parents are spared the administrative formalities of employing a caregiver directly.

 Parental crèche (crèche parentale)

-A parental crèche is run by parents’ association, and it typically involves parents in the crèche’s duties, alongside the professional staff, on a rotational basis.
+Parents’ association runs a parental crèche.
+It typically involves parents in the crèche’s duties, alongside the professional staff, on a rotational basis.
 This type of crèche is limited to a maximum of 20 (or sometimes 25) kids.

 Company crèche (crèche d’entreprise)

-As the name suggests, company crèches are run by employers for the children of their employees.
+As the name suggests, employers for the children of their employees run company crèches.
 They are generally located on the company premises, with management usually handled by a professional agency.
 Inter-company crèches (crèches inter-entreprise) are a similar setup, except they are open to the employees of multiple companies.

 Applying for crèche